milancurcic/milancurcic.github.io/index.md

 You can find all my papers [here](https://milancurcic.com/publications).
 Now I write, do research, and build software.
 I enjoy doing many things -- it makes life more interesting for me.
-I live in Boca Raton, Florida, with my wife Evelyn.
+I live in Boca Raton, Florida, with my wife Evelyn and son Nolan.

 I'm here to help.
 My formal expertise is in wave physics, parallel computing and Earth system model development,